nicholschm/theodinprojectWiki/Running-The-Odin-Project-Locally.md

 ```bash
 $ cp env.sample .env
 ```

-Then edit the `.env` to include your Postgres Username and Password.
+Then edit the newly created `.env` file to include your Postgres Username and Password.

 ```yaml
 #------------------------#